chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 </details>

 <details>
-<summary>Which annotations are displayed with a tomogram in Neuroglancer?</summary>
+<summary><a id="Which annotations are displayed with a tomogram in Neuroglancer?"></a>Which annotations are displayed with a tomogram in Neuroglancer?</summary>

 There is no definitive rule for which annotations are displayed with a tomogram in Neuroglancer by default.
 The annotations are manually chosen to display as many annotations as possible without overlap or occlusion.
 For example, when the cytoplasm is annotated as a whole, it would occlude other annotations included within, such as protein picks.
 When there is a ground truth and predicted annotation, the ground truth annotation is displayed by default.
 Authors contributing data can specify the desired default annotations during the submission process.